FSIBT/PyMCNP/docs/source/index.rst

 PyMCNP Documentation
 ====================

 PyMCNP is a Python package and command line interface (CLI) for interacting with `Monte Carlo N-Particle <https://mcnp.lanl.gov>`_ (MCNP).
-The `Fusion Science & Ion Beam Technology Group <https://atap.lbl.gov/research/scientific-programs-and-centers/fusion-science-ion-beam-technology-program/>`_ (FS&IBT) at `Lawrence Berkeley National Laboratory <https://lbl.gov>`_ (LBNL) developed PyMCNP to enable reserach with MCNP simulations.
-PyMCNP parsers MCNP input and output files, creates simulation geometry visualizations, and runs MCNP simulations in parallel.
+PyMCNP parsers MCNP input and output files.
+It can also create MCNP input files, as well as, visualize the simulation geometry, and runs MCNP simulations (including automated parallel runs on single desktops, multiple computers, or SLURM enabled clusters).

+PyMCNP allows to automate parameter scans, split long runs in many smaller runs for easy parallelization, automated optimization of parameters.

 Table of Contents
 -----------------